theuzomavictor/INTRO-TO-GitHub/IntroductionToGithub.md

 Your file or files have been successfully committed.

 ## Pull request
-Pull request is a way to contribute/collaborate to a project.
+A pull request is a way to contribute to or collaborate on a project.
 To do a pull request in GitHub, use the following order:
 1. Fork the repo you want to make changes to.
 A fork is a copy of a repo.
 ![](20221007_224409.png)